vaibhav90singh/Tripzetta-Admin-Portal/README.md

 For any queries or collaborations:

 Vaibhav
-📧 tripzetta@gmail.com
+📧 itsvaibhavsingh0001@gmail.com
-📱 +91 9650485130
+📱 +91 99999 99999

 📄 License
+© 2025 Vaibhav | Tripzetta.com

+All Rights Reserved.

+This software and its source code are proprietary and confidential.
+You may not copy, reproduce, modify, distribute, display, or use any part of this software for any commercial or non-commercial purpose without express written permission from the author.

+Unauthorized use, replication, or distribution of this software is strictly prohibited and may result in legal action.

-This project is open-source under the MIT License.
-Use it freely for personal or commercial projects.
+This project is intended solely for demonstration and personal learning purposes.

+For commercial licensing or inquiries, contact: tripzetta@gmail.com